KenKennedyKen/CSCI240_Project_Proposal/README.md

    3) Assessing the severity of injuries and need for external services in specific months
    4) Provide insights into the effectiveness of helmets in preventing or minimizing injuries
 ----
-what the hell are you talking about? commit made for git assignment??
+Commit made for git assignment??